bullhorn/rest-api-docs/source/includes/entityref/paybill/_billablecharge.md

 # Pay and Bill - BillableCharge

-The BillableCharge entity records a chargeable fee, capturing key details like the fee amount, rate type, and effective dates, and ties these charges to specific BillMasterTransactions.
+Represents a chargeable billing record generated from a timesheet or expense sheet, capturing the fee amount, rate details, billing period, and GL coding required to invoice a client.
+BillableCharges are the central object in the billing workflow: they are created when timesheets or expense sheets are approved, grouped into BillMasters for invoice generation, and flow through to InvoiceStatements that are sent to the client.

+CRUD Access - READ

+Entitlements - View Billable Charge, Add Billable Charge, Edit Billable Charge

+The BillableCharge entity supports file attachments.
+Use `PUT /file/BillableCharge/{entityId}` to attach supporting documents.
+Attached files are stored as BillingSyncBatchFileAttachment records and are accessible via the `billingSyncBatchFileAttachments` association.

 <table>
     <colgroup>